-The rezoning request for this proposed limerock mine is currently going before the Lee County Zoning Examiner starting Tuesday, June 26 at 9 AM downtown and may extend beyond that day.
 This mine is proposed to be located just west of the proposed Old Corkscrew Plantation Mine and extend from Corkscrew Rd to S.R.
 82 (see map).
 This mine is located well OUTSIDE the limits already set up by Lee County for mining.

 This proposed project presents significant environmental, hydrological, and transportation concerns to residents in the Corkscrew Road corridor.
 Possible flooding downstream in Estero as a result of severe hydrological changes in the Density Reduction/Groundwater Resources area (DR/GR) where this mine is located could result.
 In addition, there is a strong possibility that hundreds of additional heavy duty trucks will use Corkscrew Road to access Interstate 75.
 This will exacerbate an already overloaded Corkscrew Road congestion and safety problem.
 Lee County’s own Land Development Code (Ch.
 34) states “Mining operations, by their very nature, are INCOMPATIBLE with most other uses.”
 Mining brings with it blasting, noise, trucks, dust, and more.

 The Conservancy of Southwest Florida has more information on the impact of mining to our environment at NoMineOn82.com.

 The Examiner’s recommendation will either be accepted or rejected by our five commissioners sitting on the Lee County Board of County Commissioners during a later meeting.